Skip to Content

 Are There Emerald Mines in the USA?

 Emerald mines are just as rare as emeralds themselves.
-Although the U.S. doesn’t come near its emerald mines like Colombia, a few emeralds mines are still active.
+Although the U.S. doesn’t come near its emerald mines like Colombia, a few emerald mines are still active.

 There are several other mines in the United States where emeralds are produced.
 However, those mines aren’t solely focused on emeralds but on minerals and gemstones.
 Nonetheless, the United States emerald production isn’t making the world’s top lists.